-A WIPP implementing procedure, Delaware Basin Drilling Database Upgrade Process (WP 02-EC3002), has been developed and implemented to control the process of updating the monitoring program databases.
+A WIPP implementing procedure, Delaware Basin Drilling Database Upgrade Process (WP 02-EC3002), has been developed and implemented to control the process of updating the DBWTA.
 This procedure focuses on ensuring the accurate recording of information and data taken from outside sources.

 Field verification is conducted within the nine-township area to the extent necessary to verify the actual location, status and condition of the well.
 Field verification is recorded on a Field Report/Annual Survey form.
-Copies are filed in the individual well history folder and the originals are dispositioned in accordance with WIPP procedures governing such activities.
+The applicable information from the Field Report/ Annual Survey form is entered into the DBWTA.
+The originals are dispositioned in accordance with WIPP procedures governing such activities.

 Annual surveys, requesting information not available from commercial sources or from state and federal records, are documented on a Field Report/Annual Survey form.
-When (if) the annual surveys are returned, copies are made and filed in the individual well history folder and the originals are dispositioned in accordance with WIPP procedures governing such activities.
+When (if) the annual surveys are returned, the applicable information from the survey is entered into the DBWTA and the originals are dispositioned in accordance with WIPP procedures governing such activities.